October (2018 film): Filming

-Marketing & Release
+Marketing and release

 Varun Dhawan and Rising Sun Films first teased October in a 10-second clip released on 23 January 2018 to their official Twitter and YouTube handles, respectively.
 On 14 February 2018, the first-look teaser trailer of the film was released.
 It was followed by the release of first-look (also theatrical release) poster and official trailer on 9 March 2018 and 12 March 2018.
 In an interview, Shoojit Sircar said that writers do not get much credit like they do in the West.
 He said, "It is important to acknowledge all the technicians in the film, especially the one who conceives it, the writers".
 He feels that a writer's contribution is as important as any actor's or director's.
 This was the reason which made him "deliberately" give Juhi Chaturvedi's credit in the trailer and "made sure the industry notices".
 He further added that the Hindi film industry doesn't think writing to be important.
 For them, it's more "the actor, then the director, how you shoot the film and how expensive".

 Initially, the film was scheduled to release on 1 June 2018.
 But in October 2017, Dhawan, in one of his tweets, revealed that the release date has been advanced.
 The film was released on 13 April 2018 across 2308 screens worldwide.

 Music

 The soundtrack is composed by Shantanu Moitra, Abhishek Arora and Anupam Roy, and features playback singers such as Armaan Malik, Rahat Fateh Ali Khan, Sunidhi Chauhan and Monali Thakur.
-Background score of the film is composed by Shantanu Moitra who also provided music for 3 tracks on the film's soundtrack album.
+The background score of the film is composed by Moitra who also provided music for 3 tracks on the film's soundtrack album.
 It was released on 28 March 2018 by Zee Music Company and generally received positive reviews from the critics.
 The album consists of five tracks whose lyrics are penned by Abhiruchi Chand, Tanveer Ghazi and Swanand Kirkire.